voyager1998/multimodal-GAN/data/README.md

-Download the dataset and put it under this foler.
+Download the dataset and put it under this folder.